bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ## Changelog

+### Version 1.3.2

+Only a few special characters were working with the previous fix.
+Removed special encoding and all seem to be working now.

 ### Version 1.3.1

 Replaced .serialize with .val on line 169 and added the line directly below, which encodes the string in UTF-8.
 This should solve special character issues with international addresses.